Edita-L/Project2EL/README.md

 * Adding a 'bank' of different questions with possible naswers, that can be drawn randomly on re-load ad are not the same each time.

 **As a User I was able to:**
+* See what the page is about on loading it initially;
+* See all questions listed in an uncluttered and easily readable way;
+* Have optins for answrs to each question;
-* See contact information clearly either straight away at the bottom of page or by scrolling down on smaller devices
+* See my test result straight away on pressing submit button;
-* Be taken to the product page by clicking on central button in Home page
-* See images of products and click on 'Order' link from Cakes page
-* Get basic information about business ethos from AboutUs page accesible from top nav bar
-* Access company's social media accounts from footer on each page.
-* Contact business by email or phone by clicking a relevant field in footer and not having to type text/numbers in.
-* Forward order and any comments/enquiries by clicking on Order tab in Nav Links and filling Order form.
+* To reload a page and try again, to see if I can do any better;
+* ACould contact the site owners via clickable email link at the footer of the page.

 ---
 ## 8. Deployment
-This website has been deployed to GitHub Pages .
+This website has been deployed to GitHub Pages.

 It was deployed ahead of time and modified on a number of occasions so that I would be able to check how things worked on different devices, and to ask others to test it themselves.